awsdocs/aws-lambda-developer-guide/doc_source/with-kafka.md

 When you add your Kafka cluster as an [event source](invocation-eventsourcemapping.md) for your Lambda function using the Lambda console, an AWS SDK, or the AWS CLI, Lambda uses APIs to process your request\.

-To manage an event source with the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) or [AWS SDK](http://aws.amazon.com/getting-started/tools-sdks/), you can use the following API operations:
+To manage an event source with the [AWS Command Line Interface \(AWS CLI\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) or an [AWS SDK](http://aws.amazon.com/getting-started/tools-sdks/), you can use the following API operations:
 +  [CreateEventSourceMapping](API_CreateEventSourceMapping.md)
 +  [ListEventSourceMappings](API_ListEventSourceMappings.md)
 +  [GetEventSourceMapping](API_GetEventSourceMapping.md)